 Term Definition Project A project described in an application for grant funding under the program.
 Partnership For the purposes of this grant opportunity, partnership refers to collaboration between organisations towards shared goals.
 Applicants are not required to set up formal business partnership structures for the program, however, as noted in the assessment criteria you must demonstrate evidence that partners are committed to the goals of the project.
-Working age For the purposes of this grant opportunity, working age is defined as between 16 and 64 years of age.
+Young people For the purposes of this grant opportunity, young people are defined as between 15 and 24 years of age.